A7OM-AI/atom-mcp-server/README.md

 **AI Inference Pricing Intelligence — delivered as a native tool for AI agents.**

-1,600+ SKUs · 40+ vendors · 6 modalities · 27+ queryable parameters · Weekly AIPI index updates
+1,500+ SKUs · 40+ vendors · 6 modalities · 30+ queryable parameters · Real-time Inference Price Updates

 ## What Is This?